What To Expect In A Deposition

 Before the attorneys begin questioning, the deponents are provided a set of rules to follow during the deposition.
 Deponents must give clear, verbal responses to each question asked.

 Your attorney may also brief you beforehand to instruct you of what you should expect during the deposition, including questions that may be asked.
 However, it is important to note that this their preparation based on speculation.
 Your attorney will have no control over the questions the opposing counsel will ask.

 Next, the attorneys will conduct a direct examination.
 Direct examination is the process of undergoing questioning by attorneys, to each individual deponent.
 Once this has been completed, any other attorney present will have an opportunity to cross-examine the deponents.
 If a question asked is far fetched or incriminating, you may object to any question at any time.
 The deponent may modify their answers in review; however, any changes made will be documented and can be used in preparation for trial.

 During the examination, the attorneys will ask questions about the accident to gain a full understanding of the deponents’ point of view regarding the accident.
 A deponent’s responsibility is to answer each question as briefly and truthfully as possible throughout the duration of the deposition.

 After the deposition

 Once the deposition is complete, the court reporter and/or legal videographer will process a transcription of the session, known as a transcript, and will provide a certified copy for all parties.

-Each side is provided the same document; however, you should remember that the same information can still be interpreted differently.
+Each side is provided in the same document; however, you should remember that the same information can still be interpreted differently.
 Depositions are crucial in preparing a case for either trial or reaching a settlement.